Turner’s House, Twickenham

 Visitor Information

-Sandycombe Lodge is relatively far from central London, and although it’s easy to access, it doesn’t attract swathes of tourists, meaning it’s a quiet, peaceful and pleasant place to visit in a lovely part of Twickenham.
+Sandycombe Lodge is relatively far from central London, but it’s easy to access and doesn’t attract large numbers of tourists, making it a quiet, peaceful, and pleasant place to visit in a lovely part of Twickenham.

 Guided tours are available, too, if you fancy a deeper dive into Turner’s life and the lodge.